helium/HIP/0117-mntd-mobile-hotspot-vendor.md

 - Stake a minimum of 50M MOBILE
 - Obtain MOBILE subDAO governance approval

-Additionally, MNTD. has worked with the Helium Foundation to obtain a penetration test from a reputable 3rd party security vendor, of which the Foundation can attest to the results.
-A link to these results will be provided after this HIP is formally numbered and launched in the community for discussion.
+Additionally, MNTD. has worked with the Helium Foundation to obtain a penetration test from a reputable 3rd party security vendor, of which the Foundation [can attest to the results](./files/0117/helium-foundation-attestation.pdf).

 ## Implementation